 Pre-Sign-on Planning

 As stated earlier, the FCC would extend the construction permit to December 10, 1953.
-It was not known if the FCC would extend it any longer.
+It was not known whether the FCC would extend it further.
 The target date of WDAN-TV was not known.
 Still, by mid-summer of 1953, progress was finally being made with ordering the necessary equipment to bring a television signal to viewers in the Danville area.
 Why did it take so long to order the much-in-demand equipment to put Channel 24 on the air before the sign-on date for WCIA?
 The next question was, would the station be on the air before the last date of their construction permit extension?

 Ad rates were $150/hour, $90/per half-hour, and $50/for a 15-minute show.
 I assume these were full sponsorships of WDAN-TV programming, such as syndicated half-hours or movies.
 Spot rates were $25 for a commercial “spot” and $15 for a short announcement between shows.